Sean-Leishman/blog/content/projects/gryosound.md

 {{< figure align=center width=auto height=500px  src="../../profiler.png" >}}

-To experiment with testing and profiling the application the Android Profilier was used to monitor resource usage and performance throught runtime.
+To experiment with testing and profiling the application the Android Profiler was used to monitor resource usage and performance throughout runtime.

 ### Main Page

 {{< figure align=center width=auto height=500px  src="../../metrics.png" >}}

 The main page showcased constant CPU usage during all stages of activity due to measurement at constant time steps.
-While memeory usage is at 144.5 MB which is not too bad considering that this is essentially a music playback software.
+While memory usage is at 144.5 MB which is not too bad considering that this is essentially a music playback software.

 ### Navigation With Editing